Nasi Goreng (Malaysian Fried Rice)

 What do you think?

-We are interested in your opinion.
 Have you tried this recipe?
-Let us know how you liked it.
-Make a comment, rate it or post your own photo with #lovefoodasia on Instagram.
+Let us know what you think!
+Comment, rate, or share a photo with #lovefoodasia on Instagram.
 Thanks for your support!